Home » 5 Accounting Mistakes That Can Put Your Small Business at Risk

 Not convinced, or fairly confident in your abilities to run your small business and handle all of its bookkeeping and accounting needs yourself via one of the popular accounting softwares?
-Our look at six of the most common accounting mistakes small businesses make when attempting ‘DIY accounting’ may change your mind about that.
+Our look at some of the most common accounting mistakes small businesses make when attempting ‘DIY accounting’ may change your mind about that.

 Accounting and bookkeeping become significantly less effective if you don’t keep accurate records.
 When this happens, your company is at risk of losing money and falling behind on important bills.
 This sets you up for huge headaches during tax season, as well as other issues that might stymie a developing business.